Wondering how to pack for Italy? Here’s what I’m bringing!

 I’m keeping it simple when it comes to sandals with this pair I’ve had for years and this newer pair.
 I find these styles to be much more comfortable than flip flops… and sturdier, too!
-You’ll also see these heels in a few photos, but I think I’m only going to bring these shorter heels for dinners since they will be super easy to walk in on cobblestone streets.
+You’ll also see these heels in a few photos, but I brought these shorter heels instead.
+I only wore them for a few dinners when I wanted to look a little nicer.

 Tank and Midi Skirt

 I don’t know why the colors in this photo turned out so weird – but I’ll get a better picture in Florence!
 I love how versatile this tank and midi skirt are.
 Both run true to size, except the midi skirt is obviously very long on me.
 I almost ordered a petite size but I was worried the slit would be too high, so I stuck with a regular 2.
 It looks cute with Rothy’s, my crossbody bag and sunglasses for exploring or with sandals for dinner!

 Breezy Midi Dress